BLCM/wlmods/Apocalyptech/mod_testing_mods/README.md

 See the individual mod folders for full READMEs.

+- **Guaranteed Gear Drops** - Enemies with a chance to drop gear will drop one of each gear type (gun, melee weapon, ward, etc.)
 - **Mountaineer** - Allows the player to climb (nearly) vertical surfaces.
 - **Super Buff: Goblin Pickaxe** - Absurdly OP Goblin Pickaxe buffs.
 - **Super Buff: Manual Transmission** - Absurdly OP Manual Transmission AR.